papatangosierra/serifu/README.md

 A Text Line is meant to represent one piece of contiguous text on the page.
 A single word balloon, a caption, a footnote---each of these would be represented by one Text Line.

-A Text Line's **Source** (notionally, the character speaking the line) is the text that precedes the colon (`:`).
+A Text Line's **Origin** is the text that precedes the colon (`:`).
+For a speech balloon representing spoken dialogue, the Text Line's Origin would conventionally be the name of the character speaking the line.
+For diegetic text, an Origin could be given as e.g. `Sign:` or `Noteboox:`.

-A Text Line may be given an optional **Style**, which is indicated by a forward slash character after the Source, before the colon:
+A Text Line may be given an optional **Style**, which is indicated by a forward slash character after the Origin, before the colon:

     Kyosuke/Excited: A-Ayukawa...!

 A Text Style would typically be used to indicate an alternate font or typographical style from the way a given Text Line would normally appear.

-Source and Style labels may contain spaces, and can use any alphabetic or numeric characters, but the only punctuation characters permitted are `'`, `-`, and `&`.
+Origin and Style labels may contain spaces, and can use any alphabetic or numeric characters, but the only punctuation characters permitted are `'`, `-`, and `&`.

-Different projects have different levels of specificity they require in a script, and Serifu's Source and Style fields are meant to be freeform enough to accommodate a wide variety scenarios.
+Different projects have different levels of specificity they require in a script, and Serifu's Origin and Style fields are meant to be freeform enough to accommodate a wide variety scenarios.
+The examples given in this document are a fair representation of what a typical script might look like, but are not meant prescriptively.

-Spaces or tabs immediately before or after the colon are ignored, so the following Dialogue Lines are equivalent:
+Spaces or tabs immediately before or after the colon are ignored, so the following Text Lines are equivalent:

     Nanako      : Oh, no!
     Nanako:Oh, no!
     Nanako:    Oh, no!

-A line's content is ended by a newline character.
+A line's Content is ended by a newline character.

-##### Source and Style Carryover
+##### Origin and Style Carryover

 Comics frequently use multiple consecutive word balloons from the same speaker.
-For the sake of concision, once a Source has been specified, it can be omitted from subsequent lines:
+For the sake of concision, once an Origin has been specified, it can be omitted from subsequent lines:

     Kaz: I can't believe this.
     : I'm in a manga, now?
     : But manga is for nerds!
 And nobody even liked my anime!

-Even though `Kaz` isn't specified in the second and third lines, Serifu will assume he's the Source for those lines.
+Even though the `Kaz` Origin isn't specified in the second and third lines, Serifu will assume `Kaz` as the Origin for those lines.

-You can also specify a Style without specifying a Source.
-In this case, the Source will be assumed from the previously named Source.
+You can also specify a Style without specifying an Origin.
+In this case, the Text Line's Origin will be derived from the previously named Origin.

     Archangelo: All the right people liked it, homie.
     /Big: And they're gonna love our kick-ass manga.
     : I guarantee it!
     /Thought: At least I hope they do.

-In this case, since the last three lines all omit a Source, they're attributed to `Archangelo`.
-The second line specifies a style of `Big`, and since the third line doesn't specify either a Source or a Style, it inherits the previous instances of each: a Source of `Archangelo`, and a Style of `Big`.
-The fourth line also gets the source `Archangelo`, but it specifies a new style of `Thought`.
+In this case, since the last three lines all omit an Origin, they're attributed to `Archangelo`.
+The second line specifies a style of `Big`, and since the third line doesn't specify either an Origin or a Style, it inherits the previous instances of each: an Origin of `Archangelo`, and a Style of `Big`.
+The fourth line also gets the Origin `Archangelo`, but it specifies a new style of `Thought`.

-**Note:** Once you've specified a Style, the only way return to default, unstyled text is to explicitly specify a Source again, with no Style.
-Following the previous example, to add a line where the Source `Archangelo` has no Style, you explictly specify `Archangelo:` again, e.g.:
+**Note:** Once you've specified a Style, the only way return to default, unstyled text is to explicitly specify the Origin again, with no Style.
+Following the previous example, to add a line where the Origin `Archangelo` has no Style, you explictly specify `Archangelo:` again, e.g.:

     Archangelo: Even Bergdorf's carries manga, now!

 This clears the Style carryover.

-**Note:** Source and Style carryover is not interrupted by either SFX lines or Notes, and may span both Panel and Page boundaries, so this would be legal markup:
+**Note:** Origin and Style carryover is not interrupted by either SFX lines or Notes, and may span both Panel and Page boundaries, so this would be legal markup:

     	# Page 44
     		- 1